rhoentier/ai_robustness_exhibit/README.md

 ### Prerequisites

 1. Install Docker and follow Docker post installation steps
-2. Install cuda-toolkit (if you use nivida gpu)
+2. Install cuda-toolkit (if you use NVIDIA GPU)
-3. Install nvidia-container-toolkit (if you use nivida gpu)
+3. Install nvidia-container-toolkit (if you use NVIDIA GPU)
 4. Install git and git-lfs
 5. Clone repository and pull models via `git lfs pull`